-This program will provide you with the clinical training necessary to perform a variety of medical responsibilities, including preparing patients, performing CPR and first aid, obtaining and analyzing specimen, performing EKG procedures and sterilizing instruments.
+This program will provide you with the clinical training necessary to perform a variety of medical responsibilities including preparing patients, performing CPR and first aid, obtaining and analyzing specimens, performing EKG procedures, and sterilizing instruments.
 Upon graduation, you will be prepared to take the Certified Medical Assistant (C.M.A.) examination.

 The Medical Assisting Associate Degree focuses on teaching: